61st Street (TV series): Development

 In February 2019, AMC began development on 61st Street which was created by Peter Moffat who is executive producing alongside Michael B. Jordan and Alana Mayo.
 In October 2019, AMC greenlighted the series and gave it a two-season order, with each season consisting of eight episodes.
 Series star Courtney B. Vance serves as an executive producer.

 Casting

 In January 2020, Courtney B. Vance, Tosin Cole and Bentley Green were cast in the series.
 In May 2020, Eric Lange was cast in the series.
 In February 2021, Holt McCallany replaced Lange; and Aunjanue Ellis, Killian Scott, and Andrene Ward-Hammond were cast in the series.
 In March 2021, Jerod Haynes was cast in the series.
 In May 2021, Mark O'Brien replaced Killian Scott as Officer Logan in the series.

 Release

 The series was originally set to premiere in 2021.
 The premiere was delayed and it premiered on April 10, 2022.
-The second season of the series had already been filmed, but there are no longer plans by AMC to air it, as part of cost-cutting measures announced in December 2022.
+The second season of the series had already been filmed, but was dropped by AMC as part of cost-cutting measures announced in December 2022.
+In May 2023, The CW acquired the series.

+The second season premiered on July 4, 2023 on Australian streaming service Stan.